-- 1. Submit an application for admission to the college. - 2.
-File a Free Application for Federal Student Aid (FAFSA).
-These applications may be obtained from the high school counselor or from a College financial aid office.
-When
+- 1. Submit an application for admission to the college. - File a Free Application for Federal Student Aid (FAFSA).
+These applications may be obtained from the high school counselor or from a College financial aid office or you may apply on the web at www.fafsa.ed.gov.
+When a student receives the Student Aid

-- a student receives the Student Aid Report (SAR) from this application, it should be submitted to the appropriate campus financial aid office as soon as possible. - 3.
+- Report (SAR) from this application, it should be submitted to the appropriate campus financial aid office as soon as possible. - 3.
 Complete the college application for financial aid and return it to the college financial aid office by June 1 for priority consideration for college work-study, FSEOG and LEAP. - 4.
 Foundation and Alumni Scholarship applicants must submit the scholarship application and transcript of high school or college grades to the financial aid office on or before April 1st for priority consideration. - 5.
 Applications received after deadlines will be considered only if funds are available. - 6.
 Upon receipt of the Student Aid Report from the federal processor, submit any documentation required by the Federal government (e.g. income tax return). - 7.
 Meet the requirements of the MGCCC Satisfactory Academic Progress Policy. - 8.
-Sign an Award Letter, Statement of Educational Purpose, Draft Registration Compliance Statement and a Certification Statement on Refunds and Defaults. - A new application for financial aid must be processed each year that financial aid is needed. - 10.
+A new application for financial aid must be processed each year that financial aid is needed. - 9.
 Students interested in additional information should schedule an appointment with the financial aid director on the campus of their choice.